francescmarti00/dmu-multimedia/md/Passing-Variables-Webpages.md

 **Exercise 2**.
 Add a radio button for users' gender with the fields 'Male', 'Female', and 'Other'.
 Display the users' gender in the 'thanks.html' webpage, along with the name, surname and email.

-**Exercise 3 (Optional)**.
+**Exercise 3**.
 Investigate how to add an 'Upload' button, so the user can upload his image using the form.

 **Exercise 4 (Optional.
 Try to solve it at the end of the lab!)**.
 Investigate how to check with a Javascript function if the submitted file is an image (PNG or JPG).